autonity/autonity/docker_e2e_test/README.md

     - name: "TC-20: Bootstrap from scratch with 2 nodes crashed and 2 nodes recover later during the bootstrap."
       re-deploy: true
       condition:
-        crashNodes: [0, 1] # contain the node IP alilas name we want to crash.
+        crashNodes: [0, 1] # contain the node domain name we want to crash.
         scenario:
           - delay: 1 # cold re-deploy the network from scratch after 1 seconds of test case running.
             action: "re-deploy"